Introducing Pogradec on Lake Ohrid Albania.

 We stayed at Hotel Pogradeci on the waterfront overlooking Lake Ohrid.
 It is a relatively new hotel opened in 2014.
 This modern hotel has spacious, balcony rooms with air-con and WiFi starting at €25 / night incl. breakfast.

 The hotel restaurant has wonderful lakefront dining, a 2-course meal for two including wine will not set you back more than ~ €12.00.

 A half litre of beer from the bar – no more than €1.00.
 It’s not often a hotel restaurant is equal in value to the local tavernas and cafes.

 Pogradec has many accommodation options in this range although the newer hotels tend to be booked out with vacationing Albanians during the high season, so book if possible.

 Unfortunately, much like Macedonia, Albania is pretty poor on tourist information.
-There are plenty of bus services running around the country but getting accurate information on timetables may require some work and although we didn’t experience it, people claim scheduled buses can just simply not arrive.
+There are plenty of bus services running around Albania but getting accurate information on timetables may require some work.
+Although we didn’t experience it, people claim scheduled buses can just simply not arrive.

 Like the rest of the Balkans, taxis are a very affordable means of transport for short to medium trips although people still advise it is wise to get your hotel to recommend a reputable driver.